Souvik-005/Spam-Email-Detection-Project/README.md

 📧 Spam Email Detection System

-This is a simple Machine Learning web app that checks whether an email message is Spam or Not Spam.
+A simple Machine Learning web application that classifies email messages as Spam or Not Spam.

-The system looks at:
+The system analyzes patterns such as:

-Spam-related words
+Presence of spam-related keywords

-Special symbols like ! and $
+Usage of special symbols (e.g., !, $)

-Use of capital letters
+Excessive use of capital letters

-to make a prediction.
+Based on these features, the model predicts whether the email is spam.

-🛠️ Built With
+🛠️ Tech Stack

 Python